What Are Glands? The Anatomy And Function

 1. Merocrine:

-Example: Most glands of the body such as salivary glands and pancreas.
+Example: Most glands of the body, such as the salivary glands and the pancreas.

 2. Apocrine: